raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_14.md

 This example will serve as a template, to illustrate how you can combine all the elements described so far in this guide in order to plan and write your computer program.

+For this particular example, it seems that the program for the experiment should:
+- Take regular measurements of temperature and humidity every 30 seconds, and log the values in a CSV file.
+- Calculate the ISS’s latitude and longitude using the `skyfield` library, and log this information in the CSV file.
+- Take a photo using the camera on Astro Pi IR, which is pointing out of a window towards Earth, to gather data on whether cloud cover might also be a factor.
+- Write the latitude and longitude data in the CSV file and also into the EXIF tags of the images, which have sequentially numbered file names.
+- Handle any unexpected errors and log the details.

 ### Planning your coding sessions

 To help with planning, we've put together some useful tips for Phase 2 that will facilitate your team's coding.